-The purpose of recruitment at TDEA is to acquire, in a cost effective manner, the optimum number of qualified employees as required by the approved Human Resources Plan, and different programs and projects.
+The purpose of recruitment at TDEA is to acquire, in a cost-effective manner, the optimum number of qualified employees as recommended by the Human Resources Committee for different programs and projects.
 The following guidelines seek to ensure transparency and fairness throughout the recruitment process and maximize diversity of applicants.